 |iShares Global Real Estate Comm||8.70||4.01||12.16||13.62||na||14.99||na||0.71|

 Click on a fund name for more information on that fund.

 * Risk is the volatility of returns, see risk calculations.

 All these funds are available through ScotiaMcLeod.
 Certain funds may have large minimum investments, sales charges, loads or administrative fees etc, or may not be available for PAC plans, SWP plans or payroll deduction.
+F-class funds are available for purchase in our Fee Based account platforms where a separate portfolio fee is billed quarterly to your account to cover our investment management, financial planning and due diligence services.
 Please contact us for details and recommendations regarding the right funds for your portfolio.